 April 15 is the tax return deadline for most individuals, although you may obtain an extension to file by October 15.
 Even if you obtain a filing extension, April 15 is still the deadline for making contributions for 2019.

-Update – As of March 20, 2020, the tax filing and IRA contribution deadline has been extended to July 15, 2020, in response to the COVID-19 pandemic.
+Update – Due to the 2020 Coronavirus pandemic, the deadline for filing tax returns and making IRA contributions has been extended to July 15, 2020.
 Read more here.

 May 31 – Review IRS Form 5498 information